-- a clean, clear, empty water bottle
+- A clean, clear, empty water bottle

-- a clear straw
+- A clear drinking straw

-- play-doh or clay
+- Play-doh or clay

-- rubbing alcohol
+- Isopropyl alcohol

-- a hair dryer (or tubs of very hot and very cold water)
+- A hair dryer (or tubs of very hot and very cold water)

-- red food coloring (optional, but it makes the liquid level more visible)
+- Red food coloring (optional, but it makes the liquid level more visible)